 The backside bowls of Whitehorn and Powder and ten others from my quick count easily hold a torch to Vail for extreme skiing.
 Our crazy Canadian guide points out that Jackson Hole’s ski patrol come here to train on the big steeps and chutes.

-As the scene closes, we enjoy a cozy lunch at the historic wood frame Temple Lodge on the backside of Lake Louise.
+A cozy lunch at the historic wood frame Temple Lodge on the backside of Lake Louise.

 Episode IV is something out of a Harry Potter film as we walk through mazes of stone archways leading to grand rooms with gorgeous views.
 Our one-night stay at The Banff Springs Hotel, elder-sister to the Château, built in 1888, is far too brief since it takes time just to find our room.
 The immense baronial castle hotel features 11 restaurants and lounges from fondue to samurai sushi, swank shops, and the most posh Willow Stream Spa with therapeutic minerals pools and cascading waterfalls in invigorating temperatures.
 Guests can walk to the town of Banff and ski Banff’s 3 resorts, Sunshine, Lake Louise and Norquay, or just bask in their good fortune by the fire.